 They are generally considered safe, as long as the user is strong enough to physically lift the blanket off without help.
 A weighted blanket may be unsuitable for those with certain medical conditions such as type 2 diabetes, asthma, low blood pressure, and claustrophobia.
 While there are weighted blankets designed for children they should not be used by toddlers due to the risk of entrapment.

-7 Benefits of Weighted Blankets
+5 Benefits of Weighted Blankets

 The effectiveness of weighted blankets has been studied by many researchers, and although more research is needed, the studies so far have highlighted there may be benefits for many conditions.
 Whether stress is making you toss and turn at night, or your kids struggle to focus, the benefits of a weighted blanket could result in a calmer, happier household.
 Benefits of weighted blankets include:

-3. Improve Sleep
+3. May Improve Sleep and Increase Relaxation

 If you have persistent sleeping issues, it is advised to speak with your doctor as they will be able to best assess your sleep pattern and determine if a weighted blanket could be an effective approach.

-Top Tips For Choosing The Right Weighted Blanket
+Top Tips for Choosing The Right Weighted Blanket

-- Always consult your pediatrician before purchasing a weighted blanket for your child.
+• Always consult your pediatrician before purchasing a weighted blanket for your child.
 It is not advised to let children under 2 years old use a weighted blanket.

-- If a blanket is heavier, this won’t mean it is more effective.
+• If a blanket is heavier, this won’t mean it is more effective.
 A blanket heavier than 35 pounds is more likely to cause discomfort than relief.
 This is because it will feel restrictive and cause your body temperature to rise.

-- As a general guide, it is suggested to purchase a weighted blanket that is 10% of your body weight.
+• As a general guide, it is suggested to purchase a weighted blanket that is 10% of your body weight.
 It is best to consult your doctor beforehand to make sure you are choosing the correct size for your needs.

 More Posts You Might Like